IASG/CTFBot/README.md

 TODO: A lot.
 A rough list in no particular order:

+- [ ] Get the currently ongoing CTFs from CTFTIme instead of the just the future one.
 - [ ] Generally more logging for the bot as a whole
+- [ ] If the CTFTime API fails retry at least once instead of just sending an error message
 - [ ] Test long term MongoDB, to see if the host name changes
   - [ ] If it does, figure out how to automatically update the bot
 - [ ] Automate sending of new CTF details to a channel